joonty/pessimize/README.md

 And that's it!

+## Known issues

+Pessimize evaluates the Gemfile as executable ruby code.
+That means that anything method-like will be retained in the output (e.g. `gem "nokogiri"`, or `source "https://rubygems.org"`), but anything else such as conditional statements will not.

+There are plans to fix this: [see this issue][3] for tracking the progress.

 ## Why `bundle update` can be dangerous

 If you add gems to your Gemfile without specifying a version, bundler will attempt to get the latest stable version for that gem.
 When you first run `bundle install`, bundler will get and install the latest versions, then create a `Gemfile.lock` which specifies the versions used.